jpmellow/fake-vs-true-search-engine-02/README.md

 # Fake vs. True News Search Engine

-A Streamlit-based web application that uses machine learning to classify news articles as either true or fake.
-The app fetches real-time news articles based on user queries and analyzes them using a trained XGBoost model.
+A Streamlit-based web application that combines machine learning classification with an intelligent news source recommendation system.
+The app classifies news articles as either true or fake using an XGBoost model and recommends reliable news sources based on classification patterns.

 ## Live Demo
 The app is deployed on Streamlit Cloud and will remain accessible for review.
 [Click here to try the app](https://fake-vs-true-search-engine-02.streamlit.app/)